renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ## cacheTtlOverride

-Utilize this key-value map to override default TTL values for a given namespace.
-This object contains pairs of namespace and corresponding TTL values in minutes.
+Utilize this key-value map to override the default package cache TTL values for a specific namespace.
+This object contains pairs of namespaces and their corresponding TTL values in minutes.
-For instance, to replace the default TTL of 60 minutes for the Docker datasource "tags"
+For instance, to override the default TTL of 60 minutes for the Docker datasource "tags"
 namespace: `datasource-docker-tags` use the following:

 ```json